-BUS 651 Future Trends in Management
+BUS 651 Future Trends in Management 3 credits Prerequisite: MGT 561.

 This course will identify and describe the most important future trends.
 The new social, political, cultural, educational, economic, and technological forces will be explored in an increasingly interconnected world.
 Specific topics will include the global economy, information technologies, entrepreneurship, leadership, team-building, and strategic development.